DaveCTurner/paxos-dojo/README.md

 could exist.

-Of course if things go _too_ wrong then you can't really hope to achieve anything.
-However, using this protocol the worst thing that can happen is that no agreement is reached, and this only happens while
+Of course if things go _too_ wrong then you can't really hope to achieve anything, but this protocol guarantees that the worst thing that can happen is that no agreement is reached, and this only happens while

 - the network is dropping too many messages
 - messages are being delayed too heavily in transit, or